 By Rail: Thrissur railway station is the closest railway station.

 By Road: Thrissur is connected to all parts of Kerala.
 Hence accessing public and private transport can take you to the destination.

 8. Ambalapuzha Sri Krishna Temple

-Ambalapuzha Sri Krishna Temple, located at Ambalapuzha in Kerala is one of the renowned temples in Kerala.
-This shrine is dedicated to Lord Krishna.
+Ambalapuzha Sri Krishna Temple, located at Ambalapuzha in Kerala is one of the renowned Kerala temples.
+This shrine is dedicated to Lord Krishna is one of the famous temples in Kerala.
 An embodiment of Krishna as a child resides in the temple.
 The deity of this shrine has been brought from Guruvayoor during the time of Tipu Sultans conquest.
 Payasam, a sweet pudding prepared with rice and milk is served in the temple.
 It is also reckoned that Lord Guruvayoorappan pays a visit to the temple daily to accept the offering.

 How to reach Ambalapuzha Sri Krishna Temple